RosettaCommons/demos/tutorials/minimization.md

 This command will output a `default.sc` file, which contains the Rosetta score for this conformation.

-[put a photo here?]
+[picture]

 The first line of this file is the header line that tells us which columns correspond to which score terms.

-On the second line of this file, we see that this conformation's score is total score is 240.074, and that it has a particularly high repulsive score, _fa_rep_ meaning there are clashes between atoms in the structure, and a high dunbrack score, _fa_dun_, meaning many of the rotamers in this structure are of low probability.
+On the second line of this file, we see that this conformation's score is total score is 240.074, and that it has a particularly high repulsive score, _fa_rep_, which means there are clashes between atoms in the structure, and a high dunbrack score, _fa_dun_, which means many of the rotamers in this structure are of low probability.

 Let's try and fix these issues using the minimizer.